-In the first instance the Clerk will consult with the Finance and Management Committee prior to issuing a warning to the complainant.
-The Clerk will contact the complainant in writing, or by email, to explain why this behaviour is causing concern and ask them to change this behaviour and outline the actions that the council may take if they do not comply.
+In the first instance the Clerk will consult with Full Council prior to issuing a warning to the complainant.
+The Clerk will contact the complainant in writing, or by email, to explain why this behaviour is causing concern and ask them to change this behaviour and outline the actions that the Council may take if they do not comply.

 If the disruptive behaviour continues, the Clerk will issue a reminder letter to the complainant advising them that the way in which they will be allowed to contact the Town Council in future will be restricted.
-The Clerk will make this decision in consultation with the Finance and Management Committee and inform the complainant in writing of what procedures have been put in place and for what period.
+The Clerk will make this decision in consultation with Full Council and inform the complainant in writing of what procedures have been put in place and for what period.